Is a Digital Project Right for Me?

 #### Part 6

 Had everyone discuss fostering creativity and student skills, making creative assignments, and boosting digital fluency.
-This was balanced by addressing the need for time to design and develop a digital project, designing assessments for digital projects, and building the needed digital fluency to be successful.
+This was balanced by acknowledging the time required to design and develop a digital project, the need to design meaningful assessments, and the importance of building sufficient digital fluency to be successful.

 #### Part 7

-We walked through a worksheet and discussed questions for making the decision on whether a digital project is something good to build.
+We walked through a worksheet and discussed key questions to help participants decide whether a digital project was right for them.

 ## Slide deck